barumau/PanGlobish/English/302_Dunish_vs_English.md

 one - won, two - too - to, four - for - fore, eight - ate - great.
 For more examples, read [The Chaos](http://ncf.idallen.com/english.html), a poem by Gerard Nolst Trenité.

-Dunish, on the other hand, is a regular language.
+Panglobish, on the other hand, is a regular language.
 Each letter (or combination of letters) is pronounced in the same way in every word.
 If you hear a word, you can always spell it.
 If you read a word, you can always pronounce it.

-In addition, the Dunish spelling system is quite similar to other language.
+In addition, the Panglobish spelling system is quite similar to other language.
-In fact, Dunish spelling is very much like the international norm.
+In fact, Panglobish spelling is very much like the international norm.

-Let's compare the pronunciation of the word "nature" in selected European languages and Dunish.
+Let's compare the pronunciation of the word "nature" in selected European languages and Panglobish.

 | Language   | Written word | Spoken word |
 |:-----------|:-------------|:------------|